netdata/netdata/health/notifications/rocketchat/README.md

 2. Set `ROCKETCHAT_WEBHOOK_URL` to your webhook URL.
 3. Set `DEFAULT_RECIPIENT_ROCKETCHAT` to the channel you want the alert notifications to be sent to.
    You can define multiple channels like this: `alerts systems`.
-   All roles will default to this variable if left unconfigured.
+   All roles will default to this variable if it is not configured.

 You can then have different channels per **role**, by editing `DEFAULT_RECIPIENT_ROCKETCHAT` with the channel you want, in the following entries at the bottom of the same file: